Watier Ong Strategies

 Personal Identifying Information (PII) data

-GSC says that collected data is available in 2-3 days, which is a pretty big lag.
-So if you’re looking at GA data from yesterday, you’ll never be able to match it up with GSC data.
+Google Search Console says that collected data is available in 2-3 days, a significant lag.
+So if you’re looking at Google Analytics data from yesterday, you’ll never be able to match it up with GSC data.

 Time zone differences

-While you can set GA to record data based on EST, GSC is set to PST time and their day would therefore be labeled according to the local time in CA.
+While you can set Google Analytics to record data based on EST, GSC is set to PST time, and their day would be labeled according to the local time in CA.

-It turns out that there are various Google elements that appear in search and link to your content which you cannot track in Google Search Console or Google Analytics.
-I’m just going to highlight here the top level elements that are currently not trackable in Google Search Console (for a deep dive, I’d encourage you to read Glen Gabe’s post):
+It turns out that there are Google elements that appear in search and link to your content that you cannot track in Google Search Console or Google Analytics.
+I’m just going to highlight here the top-level elements that are currently not trackable in Google Search Console (for a deep dive, I’d encourage you to read Glen Gabe’s post):

 More like this: